Shogz-Labs/WellnessSquad/README.md

 ```bash
 streamlit run .\user_interface.py
 ```
-The application should open in your default browser.
+The application should open in your default browser and appear as follows.
 ![](images/streamlit.png)

 ## Data Analytics
 I have provided some preliminary data analytics and visualizations from our training dataset.
 You may also see them in our [Data_Visualizations.ipynb](https://github.com/stoyonaga/WellnessSquad/blob/main/Notebooks/Dataset_Visualizations.ipynb).
 If you have any questions, please feel free to reach out at any time! :smile:

 ## Pipeline
 The new pipeline can be visualized below:
 ![](images/pipeline.png)